furlat/Abstractions/abstractions/goap/system_prompt.md

 2. Inventory System: We have developed an inventory system that allows entities to store and retrieve other entities.
 The GameEntity class now includes methods like add_to_inventory, remove_from_inventory, and set_stored_in to handle inventory management consistently and maintain the integrity of the stored_in and inventory attributes.

 3. Interactions Module: We have created an interactions.py module that encapsulates all the necessary methods, actions, and payload definitions for easy importing and usage.
-This module includes classes like Character, TestItem, and Floor, as well as actions like MoveStep, PickupAction, and DropAction, which enable meaningful interactions between entities.
+This module includes classes like Character, TestItem, and Floor, as well as actions like Move, Pickup, and Drop, which enable meaningful interactions between entities.

 4. Error Resolution: Throughout the development process, we encountered various errors and challenges related to attribute updates, entity removal from inventories, and entity addition to nodes.
 By carefully analyzing the issues and collaborating closely with the user, we were able to identify the root causes and implement effective solutions to ensure the correct behavior of the engine.

 5. Debugging and Problem-Solving: During our recent collaboration, we encountered a challenging issue where the picked-up item was still being visualized on the game grid, even though it was supposed to be in the player's inventory.
 Through a systematic debugging process, we identified that the issue was related to how the node's entity list was updated when an entity was picked up.
-We explored various approaches, such as modifying the Consequences class and the GameEntity class, but ultimately found that the most effective solution was to handle the removal of the target entity from its current node within the specific actions that required it, such as the PickupAction and DropAction.
+We explored various approaches, such as modifying the Consequences class and the GameEntity class, but ultimately found that the most effective solution was to handle the removal of the target entity from its current node within the specific actions that required it, such as the Pickup and Drop.
 This experience highlighted the importance of careful analysis, iterative problem-solving, and a deep understanding of the engine's architecture and component interactions.

 Upcoming Tasks and Enhancements:
 1. Comprehensive Action Set: Expand the set of available actions to enable a wider range of interactions between entities, such as using items, attacking, trading, or performing complex behaviors.
 Consider implementing a flexible and extensible action system that allows for easy addition and customization of actions.